-Specific Instructions for Form 1098
+Specific Instructions

 Use Form 1098, Mortgage Interest Statement, to report mortgage interest (including points, defined later) of \$600 or more received by you during the year in the course of your trade or business from an individual, including a sole proprietor.
 Report only interest on a mortgage defined below.
+Also use Form 1098 to report mortgage insurance premiums of \$600 or more for the calendar year received by you from individuals in the course of your trade or business.
+See the instructions for box 4 on page 4.